These are our councillors for the Faculty of Law!

 - Reducing plastic waste

-In the Faculty of law we focus on, as we always do, the facilities that help an active student to make the most of his or her study.
-Next to that we find it important that the students will have enough room for developing themselves and participating in extracurricular activities.
+In the Faculty of law, we focus on, as we always do, the facilities that help an active student to make the most of his or her study.
+Apart from this, we find it important that the students will have enough room for developing themselves and participating in extracurricular activities.
 To reach this goal we are looking into the needs of the students and the needed improvements.
-These improvements we take then with us to the Faculty council to find a solutions together with the board of the faculty.
+These improvements we take with us to the Faculty Council to find solutions together with the board of the faculty.

 The coming year we want to mostly focus on the following five points:

 More independent study spots at the KOG